-Most people associate healthy skin with a clear and a radiant complexion.
+Most people associate healthy skin with a clear and glowing complexion.
 We are increasingly spending more and more on skin care products to achieve that flawless look promoted by many celebrities and influencers on their Facebook and Instagram accounts.
 It is not surprising then that we want to see fast results from our skin care investment.

 Being the voice of truth, we need to let you know that healthy skin can only be achieved slowly over time, with patience and dedication.
 Skin remodelling is not like house remodelling on those not-so-real reality TV shows.